Professor Katja Poppenhäger appointed new director at the Leibniz Institute for Astrophysics Potsdam (AIP)

 With extensive leadership experience at AIP and an international research network, Katja Poppenhäger is well-prepared to guide the institute’s future.
 In her new role, she will work closely with Matthias Steinmetz and Wolfram Rosenbach as part of AIP institute management team, shaping the institute’s scientific direction.

-The key areas of research at the Leibniz Institute for Astrophysics Potsdam (AIP) are cosmic magnetic fields and extragalactic astrophysics.
-A considerable part of the institute's efforts aims at the development of research technology in the fields of spectroscopy, robotic telescopes, and E-science.
+The Leibniz Institute for Astrophysics Potsdam (AIP) is dedicated to astrophysical questions ranging from the study of our sun to the evolution of the cosmos.
+The key areas of research focus on stellar, solar and exoplanetary physics as well as extragalactic astrophysics.
+A considerable part of the institute's efforts aims at the development of research technology in the fields of spectroscopy, robotic telescopes, and e-science.
 The AIP is the successor of the Berlin Observatory founded in 1700 and of the Astrophysical Observatory of Potsdam founded in 1874.
-The latter was the world's first observatory to emphasize explicitly the research area of astrophysics.
+The latter was the world’s first observatory to emphasize explicitly the research area of astrophysics.
 The AIP has been a member of the Leibniz Association since 1992.

 Last update: 5.
 November 2024